SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/computecanada.rst

 Working on :kbd:`computecanada`: NEMO v3.6
 ******************************************

-This section describes the steps to set up and run the Salish Sea NEMO version 3.6 code on the new compute canada machines `graham.computecanada.ca`_ and `cedar.computecanada.ca`_.
+This section describes the steps to set up and run the Salish Sea NEMO version 3.6 code on the ComputeCanada machines `graham.computecanada.ca`_ and `cedar.computecanada.ca`_.

 This guide assumes that your :ref:`WorkingEnvironment` is set up and that you are familiar with :ref:`WorkingOnSalish`.